mathob/ClinSV/README.md

 When providing a [pedigree file](misc/sampleInfo.ped), the output will contain additional columns showing e.g. how often a variant was observed among affected and unaffected individuals.
 The pedigree file has to be named "sampleInfo.ped" and it has to be placed into the project folder.

 To mark variants affecting user defined candidate genes, a [gene list](misc/testGene.ids) list has to be placed into the project folder and named "testGene.ids".
 Gene names have to be as in ENSEMBL GRCh37.

+# ClinSV version 1.1.0
+ClinSV version 1.1.0 is currently under development and aims to make major usability improvements such as:
+ - Ability to use both GRCh37 and GRCh38 reference genomes
+ - Support for hg19 style chromosome names for v37 or v38 reference genomes
+ - XML bug fixes to correct publicly hosted resource files

+Its development is kept track in this [issue](https://github.com/KCCG/ClinSV/issues/27#issue-1248950365) with most usability improvements implemented, however still has some bugs.
+Its docker container can be pulled from: `docker pull containerregistrypubliccb.azurecr.io/clinsv:v1.1-dev`.

+Usage information for new features is currently shown in linked enhancement issues in the main development issues described previously.

 # ClinSV version 0.9
 Install and usage instructions for ClinSV v0.9